timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 This is the part I am not 100% happy with yet.
 I tried to find some reusable water and air tight packaging and ended up with these [IKEA ISTAD](https://www.ikea.com/us/en/p/istad-resealable-bag-50485919/) bags.

+Especially for the sake of having a solution that I can share with others, I tried to find a solution that is widely available.
+While you might think of IKEA what you want, it's very likely that the audience of this blog post has one not too far away.

 ![Plastic Bags](/assets/img/blog/thumbnails/sustainable-endurance-nutrition.png){:class="blog-post-img-small"}